 Pettengill Hall, Room 272

-Lynne Lewis received her Ph.D. in economics from the University of Colorado in 1994 after finishing a two-year dissertation fellowship at the Environmental and Societal Impacts Group at the National Center for Atmospheric Research.
-Her dissertation received the Universities Council on Water Resources Dissertation Award in 1995.
+Lynne Lewis received her Ph.D. in economics from the University of Colorado after a two-year dissertation fellowship at the Environmental and Societal Impacts Group at the National Center for Atmospheric Research.
+Her dissertation received the Universities Council on Water Resources Dissertation Award.
 Prior to coming to Bates she served on the faculty at the Yale School of Forestry and Environmental Studies.

 Her work has covered topics including valuation of ecosystem services, water quality trading, water allocation and the impacts of climate change.
-Currently, she is part of an interdisciplinary research team funded by an NSF grant focused on valuing the potential benefits from dam removals and river restoration.
-Part of this new research involves estimating distance decay in willingness to pay for river restoration and building a bioeconomic model connecting freshwater systems to the inshore cod fishery.
-This work is joint with colleagues at Bowdoin and the University of Southern Maine.
-She is also beginning new research examining economic resilience and capacity building in the face of rapid glacier melt.
+She recently participated on NSF grant focused on valuing the potential benefits from dam removals and river restoration.
+Part of that new research involves estimating distance decay in willingness to pay for river restoration and building a bioeconomic model connecting freshwater systems to the inshore cod fishery.
+She is also working on new research focused on building coastal resilience in the face of seal level rise as well as examining economic resilience and capacity building in the face of rapid glacier melt.

-She currently serves on the Board of Maine Audubon, the Penobscot River Science Steering Committee and the Advisory Board of Mitchell Center for Environment and Watershed Research.
+She currently serves on the Boards of Maine Audubon and Maine Ultimate, and the Advisory Board of Mitchell Center for Environment and Watershed Research.
 She received the friend of UCOWR award in 2005.

 Ph.D. in Economics, University of Colorado at Boulder